-Criterion Mill Site Singletons Reserve f - An item possesses uncommon, rare or endangered aspects of NSW's cultural or natural history (or the cultural or natural history of the local area) State Nil g - An item is important in demonstrating the principal characteristics of a class of NSW's - cultural or natural places; or - cultural or natural Local? / Uncertain Nil (or a class of the local area's cultural or natural places; or cultural or natural environments.)
+Criterion Mill Site Singletons Reserve g - An item is important in demonstrating the principal characteristics of a class of NSW's Local? / Uncertain Nil cultural or natural places; orcultural or natural environments. (or a class of the local area's cultural or natural places; orcultural or natural environments.)